HeikoBlomenkamp/100-days-of-linux/r2-log.md

 thinkpython2.md: Prepared Section 1.5 (The first program); compared paperback edition with online edition; no mention of Python 3 version.

 ### R2D4
+thinkpython2.md: Added current version of Section 1.5 (The first program); modified the source patch; upload to HTTP server and to repo.

+### R2D5